ome/omero-figure/README.rst

 To update the figure.openmicroscopy.org site:

-- Copy the demo directory and replace the demo directory in gh-pages-staging branch.
+- Copy the demo directory and replace the demo directory in gh-pages-staging branch
 - Commit changes and open PR against ome/gh-pages-staging as described https://github.com/ome/omero-figure/tree/gh-pages-staging

 It is also possible to run the demo in docker without installing anything locally: